UFO conspiracy theories: "Cosmic Watergate"

 In the novel and film 2001: A Space Odyssey by Arthur C. Clarke and Stanley Kubrick, American discovery of an extraterrestrial artifact prompts a cover up and disinformation campaign with fatal consequence for astronauts sent to investigate.
 The film was prominent in Moon landing conspiracy theories, which variously argue that humans never went to the Moon, went there with the assistance of aliens, or even that NASA covered up lunar evidence of aliens.
 One scholar opined that the 1968 film "seems to anticipate the post-Nixonian culture of governmental conspiracy".

 J. Allen Hynek was an American astronomer who served as scientific advisor to UFO studies undertaken by the U.S. Air Force.
 Hynek had drawn ridicule for his most famous debunking, in which he suggested a mass-sighting over Michigan may have been caused by "swamp gas".
 By 1974, the former skeptic was publicly charging that Bluebook was "a Cosmic Watergate".
 Hynek claimed 20% of Bluebook cases were unexplained.
-Fellow Ufologist like Stanton Friedman echoed Hynek's "Cosmic Watergate" accusations.
+Fellow Ufologists like Stanton Friedman echoed Hynek's "Cosmic Watergate" accusations.
 In 1976, pulp publisher Ray Palmer argued "there is a definite link between flying saucers, The Shaver Mystery, The Kennedy’s assassinations, Watergate and Fred Crisman."

 During the 1976 US presidential campaign, Jimmy Carter pledged that if elected, he would "make every piece of information this country has about UFOs available to the public and scientists".